weaverbel/intro-computational-thinking/content/5-solutions.md

 We have a large folder of files left over from a project that is now finished.
 The files are all sitting in the one folder which makes it hard to navigate.
 We want to archive the project and its files, but in the process, we want to create folders by file type, e.g., .pdf, .jpg, .doc, so that anyone wanting to access those particular file types can do so easily.
 We also want to delete files that have no file extensions.
 New folders will need to be created and the different files moved into them by file type.

+{% include figure.html img="move-pseudocode.png" alt="Steps in the moving scenario" caption="Steps in the moving files workflow" width="80%" %}

 #### Practice 2b.
 Tidying up more carefully